SWTOR Mechanics Basics: Understanding Critical Chance

 There are two universal and easy-to-get boosts to your Critical Chance by a set percentage.
 The Imperial Agent/ Smuggler class buff provides +5% Critical Chance.
 Plus, reaching max affection and completing the story quest for your rDPS companion will grant you +1% Critical Chance.
 (You can find a list of each class’s rDPS companion here.)
-Now, our new baseline for Critical Chance is 11% and this is before we have equipped any gear or spending any skill points!
+Now, our new baseline for Critical Chance is 11% and this is before we have equipped any gear.

-Every class/spec has some skill accessible to increase some aspect of their Critical Chance.
+Many Discipline paths will have talents that increase some aspect of your critical chance.
 The boost may only be for a specific attack or heal, it may be for only Force/Tech Critical Chance, or it boost all Critical Chance.
-Some examples include:

 This is the most complex element of Critical Chance, but also the most commonly overlooked.
 Each class has a requisite Primary stat or PriStat: